 FINRA provides dispute resolution services for several exchanges that are not able to staff or operate a dispute resolution program.
 These services include administration of the exchange's member-member, member-investor and member-employer securities-industry related disputes.
 The term "member" may include brokerage firms that are not members of FINRA.

-Once FINRA and an exchange enter into an agreement, the exchange adopts FINRA's rules and becomes subject to FINRA Dispute Resolution's rules and procedures.
+Once FINRA and an exchange enter into an agreement, the exchange adopts FINRA's rules and becomes subject to the Office of Dispute Resolution's (ODR) rules and procedures.
 An agreement with an exchange provides brokerage firms and investors with a consistent set of procedures, and offers the uniformity of a single forum for the resolution of securities-industry related disputes.
-Under an agreement with an exchange, FINRA Dispute Resolution will respond to the following requests as they relate to its administration of an exchange's member-member, member-investor, and member-employee securities-industry related disputes:
+Under an agreement with an exchange, ODR will respond to the following requests as they relate to its administration of an exchange's member-member, member-investor, and member-employee securities-industry related disputes: